Exhibit - Exploring the Evolution of Energy: A History of Michigan State University Energy Use

 Although energy methods and sources have been slow to change, the future must hold a change in direction.
 MSU has been investigating and experimenting with renewable energy sources such as solar energy, biomass fuels, such as plant byproducts, and geothermal heating.
 Currently these types of renewable fuel resources only represent a very small percentage of MSU power sources.
 Yet the future of energy lies in the investigation and investment in these techniques.

 Since the Simon Power Plant is currently on track to reach capacity for steam and electricity by 2023, an Energy Transition Plan and committee was recently organized to seriously address the future energy needs of the campus.
 In order for this committee to be successful, a drastic change in energy production is necessary, and methods for sustainable energy must become a critical campus priority.
 Along with these changes, it is the responsibility of the university to develop a more transparent energy agenda and to take the concerns of the public into account.
 Coal air emissions impact the health of everyone on and near campus.
 Since 1969, and as recent as 2008, the Simon Power Plant has committed several pollution violations that have received relatively little public attention.
 Therefore, grass roots movements such as MSU Beyond Coal should be more involved in planning the future of campus energy procedures and information on past and present pollution violations must be made more available to the public.

-Theresa Koenigsknecht as an intern project for the MSU Campus Archaeology Program 2011
+Exhibit created by Theresa Koenigsknecht as an intern project for the MSU Campus Archaeology Program 2011

 MSU Archives and Historical Collections